acidbeast/vue-random-colors/README.md

 # vue-random-colors

-Vue 2.x directive for apply random colors to CSS properties of element.
+Vue 3.x directive for apply random colors to CSS properties of element.
 By default directive use 216 web safe colors.
 More info at https://websafecolors.info Colors could be re-defined by user, see options section below.

+Version for Vue 2.x can be found here https://github.com/acidbeast/vue-random-colors

 ## Install